 If you need deeper grinding, it can be ordered, although the price may increase.
 It takes more time and labor to grind larger stumps, and the blade of the shredder must be large enough to remove small pieces for safety and maintenance purposes.
 Removing a stump can help prevent disease or pests from spreading if you have removed a diseased or pest-riddled tree.
 It also prevents the tree from growing back and eliminates an eyesore or tripping hazard.

+You may choose to rent a stump grinder and do it yourself, but it may be cheaper to hire a professional woodland service.
 When stumps are against retaining walls, fences or buildings, it is very difficult to get the machine close enough to completely crush it.
-And you can also decide to simply ask the tree service company that is shredding your stump to get rid of them.
-Stump grinders that are available for rent by homeowners will be smaller and less powerful than those used by professionals, and you are unlikely to find a range of stump grinder models to choose from.
-Therefore, it is more invasive than the alternative that only refers to the use of a grinding machine to chew the stump.
+You may also decide to simply ask the tree service company that is shredding your stump to get rid of them.
+Stump grinders are a fantastic tool for removing ugly or unwanted tree stumps, but they can be dangerous in the wrong hands.

 It's best to hire a professional who knows how far to dig and how to grind in order to get that stump out easily and save you money and time in the process.